 Institute of Personalized Medicine (IPM) Precision Medicine Initiatives

 Through a partnership between the University of Minnesota College of Pharmacy and Kailos Genetics, a HudsonAlpha Institute for Biotechnology resident company, College of Pharmacy first-year students will have the unique opportunity to obtain free comprehensive pharmacogenomic testing by Kailos Genetics’ InspexionTM.
-They will more deeply learn about pharmacogenomics by exploring their own genes coupled with extensive coursework in the pharmacy curriculum.
-They will also be able to apply for internships with Kailos Genetics focused on the utility of pharmacogenetics in the healthcare industry.
-Read more...
+Learn more about new Pharmacogenetic opportunities

 Clinical Pharmacy Specialist (Solid Organ Transplant), Vancouver General Hospital, Vancouver, BC